Arif-PhyChem/QD3SET/README.md

 ***********************

- If the extr_choice : cal_details, then we only get calculation details and Hamiltonian

-#### print(output.details and output.H)
+ If the extr_choice : cal_details, then we only get calculation details and Hamiltonian print(output.details and output.H)

-# If extr_choice is some other choice, then we get the following data
-#  output.details for calculation details
-#  output.H for Hamiltonian
-#  output.N_trajs to see the number of trajectories
-# output.gamma to see the values of gamma (cutoff frequencies of bath)
-# output.lamb to see the values of lambda (system bath coupling strengths)
-# output.temp to see the values of temperature
-# output.epsilon to see the values of energy difference in the case of spin-boson model
-# output.Delta  to see the values of coupling strength between the two states in spin-boson model
-# data = list(output.data.values()) makes the trajectories accessible.
-With data[i], we
-# access the ith trajectory
+ If extr_choice is some other choice, then we get the following data: output.details for calculation details output.H for Hamiltonian output.N_trajs to see the number of trajectories output.gamma to see the values of gamma (cutoff frequencies of bath) output.lamb to see the values of lambda (system bath coupling strengths) output.temp to see the values of temperature output.epsilon to see the values of energy difference in the case of spin-boson model output.Delta  to see the values of coupling strength between the two states in spin-boson model data = list(output.data.values()) makes the trajectories accessible.
+With data[i], we access the ith trajectory

 print(output.details, output.H, output.N_trajs, output.gamma, output.lamb, output.temp)
 data = list(output.data.values())